-Hey, It's That Guy!: Lt.
+Lt.
 Cdr.
 Gary Mitchell in the second pilot "Where No Man Has Gone Before" is played by Gary Lockwood, who also played Dr. Frank Poole in 2001: A Space Odyssey.
 No wonder HAL wasn't too happy with him...

-And for the Bluetooth headset.
+It inspired the Bluetooth headset.

 The show is often credited as the inspiration for cell phones, but it also accurately predicted the tablet PC.

 The military and many high-level police agencies are experimenting with non-lethal heat and sound beams to disperse riots and disarm attackers without killing them.
-Phasers On Stun anyone?
+Phasers on Stun, anyone?